Mayor Turner scolds council over firefighter's pay petition

 Turner points out he's offered firefighters raises several times in the past that the firefighters have turned down.

+In a presentation prepared for Thursday's meeting, the city says the HPFFA "walked away" from those pay increases.

+READ: City's presentation planned for Thursday on cost of fire pay initiative

-Last week, a spokesperson for the Houston Professional Firefighter's Association claimed Turner's intent was to engage in a campaign against the measure, amounting to electioneering.
+Last week, a spokesperson for the HPFFA claimed Turner's intent was to engage in a campaign against the measure, amounting to electioneering.

 Wednesday, Turner spent the better part of an hour in a back and forth with council members about why the measure was expensive, problematic, "vague and ambiguous and unenforceable" by his administration.